Darmhy/gis-tools/README.md

 ===================

 Some Python code to take a path (a sequence of latitude/longitude points), and compute the distance between points along the path.
+At the moment, this code will only work well for paths that lie within small regions (cities) that are within a UTM zone.
+See source for more details.

 Install
 =======